 It’s easy.
 Check out the projects run by the SRC on this page, “like” our Volunteering at Glasgow Facebook page or follow us on Twitter @VolunteerGU.
-Also, look out for our SRC stall in the University Library cafe on level 3, where some of our volunteer partners will be doing some pop up meet and greet sessions to answer your questions about being a volunteer.
+Also, look out for Volunteering events during the year, such as in Fresher’s Week and Volunteer Week.

 Support – What can we do to help?